inqwise/inqwise-mcp-site2ts/README.md

 Notes:
 - The Rust server spawns the Node worker from `node/site2ts-worker/dist/index.js`, so the worker must be built first (`npm run build`).
 The script does this for convenience.
 - For interactive sessions (multiple requests in one process), you can run the server directly and feed it one JSON line per request via stdin.

+## Diff Summaries & Improvement Planning
+- After running `diff`, inspect `.site2ts/reports/diff/<diffId>/<route>/summary.json` for the per-route heatmap and DOM-zone rankings.
+- Use `node tools/plan-improvements.js` to generate an orchestration payload summarising the latest diff and suggesting next actions.
+The script also suppresses issues already logged via the `improve` MCP method.
+- Improvement requests are persisted under `.site2ts/reports/improve/<jobId>.json` so LLM/tooling can track what has already been attempted.

 ## Dependencies Policy
 - Rust crates: pinned to latest minor/patch series for stability (see `rust/site2ts-server/Cargo.toml`).
 We periodically bump to latest stable; breaking bumps are handled explicitly.